Murz-Drupal/Drupal-Test-Helpers/README.md

 See the `\Drupal\test_helpers\TestHelpers` class for the main API functions.

+See the `TestHelpers::SERVICES_CUSTOM_STUBS` for the list of the implemented Drupal core services stubs

+See the `TestHelpers::SERVICES_CORE_INIT` for the list of the Drupal core services that can be initiated automatically in the unit test context.

-See usage examples in the submodule `tests/modules/test_helpers_example`.
+See usage examples in the submodule `tests/modules/test_helpers_example` and in the unit tests in the `tests/src/Unit` directory.

 The module also contains submodules to simplify functional and browser testing: